Call OUH Fund for Pre-graduate Stipends

 - Strategic considerations

-- Relevance of the project for the Research Strategy 2021 – 2025 of OUH and the Department of Clinical Research, SDU
+- Relevance of the project for the Research Strategy 2026 – 2030 of OUH and the Department of Clinical Research, SDU and the Research Strategy 2025 – 2030 of the Region of Southern Denmark

 - Involvement of patients and relatives in the pre-graduate project (see “Considerations” below) or explanation if it is not deemed relevant